NLKNguyen/alpine-mpich/cluster/README.md

 This is a quickstart guide of how you can typically use this setup to deploy MPI programs in a cluster of connected Docker containers.
 For further details, see the next sections.

-0. Open a shell terminal (bash, zsh, etc. but **not** Windows's CMD or Powershell) where Docker Engine and Docker Compose are available
+0. Open a shell terminal where Docker Engine and Docker Compose are available (bash, zsh, etc. but **NOT** Windows's CMD or Powershell because the runner script has not been ported to those environment).

 1. Clone this repository (or download zip file)
     ```